by Ken Lee

 Last year the State of New Jersey was preparing to auction old computer equipment, where 46 out of 58 hard drives still held data.
 Thirty-two of the hard drives had information that should not be made public.
 Six of the drives had Social Security numbers, including those contained in personnel reviews found in an e-mail archive.
 In some cases, no attempt had been made to erase files.
 In others, investigators were able to recover deleted files using commonly available software.

 The importance of employing proper data removal methods to sanitize used hard drives before disposing of or reselling them cannot be overstated.
 It’s not only our personal information that is at stake here, it is also information detrimental to our national security.
-The same case study performed by BTR in 2009 found highly sensitive details of a U.S. military missile air defense system were on a second-hand hard drive bought on eBay.
+The same case study performed by BTR in 2009 found highly sensitive details of a U.S. military missile air defense system were on a used hard drive bought on eBay.
 The disk contained security policies, blueprints of facilities and personal information on employees including social security numbers.

 It is a common misconception that deleting files through the operating system is an effective way to permanently remove data.
 This couldn’t be further from the truth.
 Typically, when a file has been “deleted” the data itself isn’t deleted immediately.
 What is actually removed are the references in the directory structure that points to the data while the actual data remains on the disk completely intact, waiting to be overwritten at a later time.